-The Rev. Joel Ncahoruri is a missionary with the General Board of Global Ministries of The United Methodist Church currently serving as treasurer of the Cameroon Mission, one of the mission initiatives of the denomination.
+The Rev. Joel Ncahoruri is a missionary with the General Board of Global Ministries of The United Methodist Church currently serving as Malawi Provisional Annual Conference in Malawi.

 Joel worked in the area of mission finance in Liberia and, earlier, in Sierra Leone.
 He was commissioned as a missionary in 1999.
 He is originally from Burundi in the East Africa Annual Conference and was ordained in 1983.
 He was treasurer of the United Methodist Church in Burundi from 1980 to 1991, and worked for the African Church Growth and Development program from 1991 to 1997.